The coupling method for inhomogeneous random intersection graphs

 Note that, for any $\lambda$, in $\mathbb{H}_{*i}(n,\Po{\lambda})$ each edge appears independently with probability $1-\exp(-\lambda/{\textstyle \binom{n}{i}})$ (see \cite{GpEquivalence}).
 Thus

 We gather here a few useful facts concerning couplings of random graphs.
-For proofs see~\cite{GpEquivalence2,GpCoupling}. \begin{fact} Let $M_n$ be a sequence of random variables and let $t_n$ be a sequence of numbers.
+For proofs see~\cite{GpCoupling,GpEquivalence2}. \begin{fact} Let $M_n$ be a sequence of random variables and let $t_n$ be a sequence of positive integers.